Anonemmas/coding-challenge/README.md

 ## How to Submission
 - Create a public/open repository (Gitlab or Github )
-- Submit link to repository & your personal details using this google form https://forms.gle/iTuhssFuMimVvsnC6
-- Deadline : 10th December at 12:00 pm
+- Deadline : 28th January at 17:00 pm

 ## Requirements : Your users should be able to: